evangelosmeklis/MindfulBoo/PRIVACY.md

 ## Children's Privacy

-MindfulBoo does not knowingly collect data from children under 13.
+BeMindful does not knowingly collect data from children under 13.
 The app is designed for general mindfulness practice suitable for all ages.

 ## Changes to This Policy